 How many people watch KCET?

-There are approximately 2.2 million viewers per month that watch KCET throughout eleven different counties in Southern and Central California.
+There are nearly 2 million viewers per month that watch KCET throughout eleven different counties in Southern and Central California.

 How do I contact KCET?

 Please feel free to write, e-mail or call us at: